 Enable policy tracing

-Note: Although you can recreate the rule via CPL and add it to the local policy file via command line, you cannot view the output of the debug file.
+Note: You can recreate the rule via CPL and add it to the local policy file via the command line, you cannot view the output of the debug file via CLI.

-You can enable policy tracing globally or by setting up a specific rule.
-While the global option is quick and easy to enable, it can generate a lot of data very quickly.
-Therefore, the global option is not recommended, although it can be a valid option on a proxy with a small amount of traffic.
+You can enable policy tracing via policy rules or via enabling the global option.
+The global option is easy to enable, but it can generate a lot of data very quickly.
+Therefore, the global option is recommended only for very little traffic or an isolated testing proxy.

-CAUTION: Tracing all policy execution requires a lot of CPU resources, and will also generate a large trace file.
-Symantec does not recommend this option for ProxySG appliances that are under medium or heavy load.
+CAUTION: Global policy tracking utilizes a high amount of CPU, and will also generate a large file.
+Symantec does not recommend this option for appliances that are in production.

 - Navigate to Configuration > Policy > Policy Options.